logo

 “Besides, the hideout was his soft spot, you know,” the drug dealer continued.
 “He designed it to withstand even a meticulous police search.
 And here you are!
 The first amateur snooper who chases cheating wives around town pops in and cracks it open.
 You should put yourself in his shoes and not judge him too harshly!”

-“He probably didn’t know what to look for,” Larry suggested, “because he’s pretty dumb, you know.”
+“I guess he didn’t know what to look for,” Larry suggested, “because he’s pretty dumb, you know.”

 Feeling moderately hopeful after his kind gesture of concern, I took the liberty to ask him, “What are you gonna do to me?”

 “But couldn’t you torture me a little bit, at least, before killing me?”
-I tried to negotiate my fate toward a more time-consuming end.
+I tried to negotiate toward a more time-consuming end.
 “Or maybe torture me a little bit more instead of killing me whatsoever?”

 He pretended to be considering it.